yiisoft/yii-cycle/docs/en/reading-schema.md

 You can combine both ways to describe a schema.
 During project development it's handy to use annotations.
 You can generate migrations based on them.
 For production use schema could be moved into a file.

+### `PhpFileSchemaProvider` Provider

+Unlike `FromFilesSchemaProvider`, the `PhpFileSchemaProvider` works with only one file. but, `PhpFileSchemaProvider` can not only read schema, but also save it.

+In the mode of reading and writing a schema file, the `PhpFileSchemaProvider` provider works similarly to the cache, with the only difference is that saved result (schema file), can be saved in codebase.